Alexander C. Geddes Diary, 1834-1836

 Saturday 19.
 April 1834.
 Commenced sowing the upper part of the Long Croft with Oats (common).
 Sold two 3 year old Meers or young Stots, to Mr. Calves, Butcher Aberdeen @ 12£ 10s each - a very good price, but very good cattle.
 There are now three of our Cows Calved - very late.

 Monday 21.
 April.
 Harrowing the Long Croft - Rolling Field No. 1.
 Bair looking well in consequence of some nice showers which fell on Saturday & yesterday.
 Sowed 4 Acres of the Long Croft with Barley Beer.
 He a Boll to the acre.
 The whole of this field now sown.
-Miscellaneous sowing & Croft seeds and rolling & Harrowing every body busy being the last day of the Lent Calves.
+Miscellaneous sowing & Croft seeds and rolling & Harrowing every body busy being the last day of the Lent Season.

 on this farm. -